 - Plated materials can crack due to differential expansion.

-- Stainless Steel springs can break due to Chloride Stress
+- Stainless Steel springs can break due to Chloride Stress Corrosion.

 - Hardened set screws can corrode and vibrate loose.

 - Some elastomers can be attacked by steam.
 Be careful of using petroleum grease on elastomers as some compounds can be attacked by any petroleum product.

 Some hard coatings have very little flexibility and will crack with a small differential temperature.
 Be careful of tungsten carbide with a cobalt binder; nickel binder would be a much better choice.

 ®DuPont Dow elastomer